Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

-Turbine type and peddle wheel type meters usually use this scheme.
-These meters are having moving parts and s limitations on accuracy as well as durability and capacity to measure minimum velocity signal.
-Magnetically coupled meters are some times mistaken as magnetic or electromagnetic flow meters.
+Turbine-type and paddle-wheel-type meters usually use this scheme.
+These meters have moving parts and limitations on accuracy as well as durability and capacity to measure minimum velocity signals.
+Magnetically coupled meters are sometimes mistaken as magnetic or electromagnetic flow meters.

-Can Electromagnetic flow meter be used for measurement of Boiler Feed Water?
+Can an Electromagnetic flow meter be used for the measurement of Boiler Feed Water?

 The E.M.
-Flow Meter can be used for measurement of Boiler Feed water.
+Flow Meter can be used for the measurement of Boiler Feedwater.

-In this application it is recommended to install the meter on suction side of the feed pump.
+In this application, it is recommended to install the meter on the suction side of the feed pump.

 What are the various names of Electro Magnetic Flow Meters?

-These meters are known with various names like, Magnetic Flow Meters, Magmeters, Fullbore electromag, Magnetic Inductive Flow meter etc.
+These meters are known by various names like Magnetic Flow Meters, Magmeters, Fullbore electromag, Magnetic Inductive Flow meters etc.

-How to do commissioning the Magnetic flow meter at site in ideal case ?
+How to commission the Magnetic flow meter at the site in an ideal case?

 Two types of calibration :